Report a leak

 What do I do if I have a leak on my shared supply pipe?

 If the leak is occurring on a section of pipe that one person only is responsible for, they will need to arrange for its repair.
+You can report a leak using our online form or call our leak reporting line on 0800 230 0561.
 There's information here about leaks on shared supply pipes.
-If it’s not clear where the leak is, or it’s a section of pipe supplying a number of properties, it is the joint responsibility of the owners of the properties to reach an agreement on what needs to be done....
+If it’s not clear where the leak is, or it’s a section of pipe supplying a number of properties, it is the joint...

 How do I report a leak on my supply pipe?